 I copy pasted the form and sent it on.
 I was surprised to get an answer in an hour asking for the information I put in the form.
 I scrolled down the page, didn’t they get it?
 No, there was the form, but everything I’d written in it was blank

-Once again I sit at the computer typing the copyright number and the Amazon ASIN number, the author, (me), etc. I’ve wasted almost my whole day on this.
+Once again I sat at the computer typing the copyright number and the Amazon ASIN number, the author, (me), etc. I wasted almost my whole day on this.

-In an hour the reply says, “Thank you for your message.
+In an hour the reply said, “Thank you for your message.
 The Kindle ASIN BO78T2JNHN has been removed from sale on Amazon.com. “

 I breathed a sigh of relief at least my day wasn’t wasted.

 Two days later I google searched “kindle Visions from Two Continents.”
-There it is Kindle Price 9.99.
+There it was Kindle Price 9.99.
 The green bar on the bottom said: “Read Now”.
 So what did they do?

-Today is the 4th of July, a national holiday, so their no helpline is closed.
-Maybe we can all have a holiday.
+That was on the 4th of July, a national holiday, no helpline.
+Good, everyone needs a holiday.